 Trading Partner Portal: Norway

 Norway is located in Northern Europe and is a part of the Scandinavian Peninsula.
 The majority of the country shares a border with Sweden in the east and its northernmost region is bordered by Finland.
-With a population of nearly 5.2 million, covering 323,802 square kilometers, Norway is one of the most sparsely populated countries in Europe.
+With a population of over 5.4 million, covering 323,802 square kilometers, Norway is one of the most sparsely populated countries in Europe.

-Norway has one of the most financially healthy economies in the world, with a GDP of $499.8 billion in 2014, in part due to its status as the world’s 11th largest exporter of crude oil and 3rd largest exporter of natural gas.
+Norway has one of the most financially healthy economies in the world, in part due to its status as one of the world’s largest exporters of crude oil and natural gas.
+It has a GDP of $482.17 billion in 2021, which has been decreasing the past several years.
 Other major industries, such as shipping, shipbuilding, fishing and fish farming, information technology, pulp and paper products, and light metals processing have prospered as well.
 Incomes are also more evenly distributed, making every person a consumer, unemployment rates and interest rates are low.

 Norway has close ties to the United States, the overall economic and trade relationship is strong, and Norway’s import climate is generally open and receptive to U.S. products and investments.
-In 2016 the United States exported $3.9 billion, making it the United States’ 44th largest export destination.
-Top exports included: transportation equipment (47.1%), non-electrical machinery (11.3%), computer and electrical products (8.8%), and chemicals (7%).
-Also, in the same year, the United States imported $4.4 billion, and top imports included: petroleum products (18.1%), oil and gas (14.1%), chemicals (10.1%), and primary metal manufacturing (9.2%).
+In 2022 the United States exported $4.69 billion, making it the United States’ 47th largest export destination.
+Top exports included: oil and gas ($929 million), transportation equipment ($710 million), chemicals ($690 million), petroleum and coal products ($536 million), and computer and electrical products ($454 million).
+Also, in the same year, the United States imported $6.65 billion, and top imports included: petroleum and coal products ($1.027 billion), primary metals ($942 million), chemicals ($832 million), and fish and other marine products ($702 million).

 Minifacts about Norway 2015 (from Statistics Norway)

 Nordic Innovation House (Nordic start-ups in the Bay Area)